jcs-emacs/jcs-emacs/README.md

 ## 🕒 Startup Time

 The average startup time for this configuration is around `15` to `25` seconds.
-You can use command `emacs-init-time` to check the startup time on your machine.
+You can use the command `emacs-init-time` to check the startup time on your machine.
-Not quite sure what causes that much of performance, hopefully, I'm able to lower the startup time down to `5` to `15` seconds.
+Not quite sure what causes that much performance, hopefully, I'm able to lower the startup time down to `5` to `15` seconds.

 **Edit 1:** After version `5.3.2`, the average startup time is around `5` to `15` seconds.
-Solved this issue by removing unnecessary `require` keyword load file and use `:defer` keyword with `use-package` package to delay some packages load time.
+Solved this issue by removing the unnecessary `require` keyword load file and using `:defer` keyword with `use-package` package to delay some packages load time.

 📝 *P.S.
 Here is a great article about